 Elder Scrolls Online

 Probably the one producing the most hype (which usually is coupled with being the biggest disappointment).
 I am not entirely sure what to think of Elder Scrolls Online.
 I always thought that the series would translate well to the MMORPG genre, however I never cared for the first person perspective (which I think they are not doing in the online version).
 The problem I really have is that the early reports coming from them was that they wanted to similar things to WoW and then redacted that info.
-2 I am eager to see more information on it, this really could be a good counter for WoW if done right and I don’t think it’d be hard to do.
+[2.
+Sorry for not sourcing this, I don’t care enough to look right now.]
+I am eager to see more information on it, this really could be a good counter for WoW if done right and I don’t think it’d be hard to do.

 And for a couple of pipe dreams…

 Turbine made the effort to purchase the Asheron’s Call property rights back from Microsoft a number of years ago and the company was recently bought out by Time Warner.
 This most recent development means that they now are owned by a company with a lot of money that likely wants to get a good return on their investment.
 In addition, Turbine recently snatched up a number of the developers that were let go when 38 studios went belly up.
 Turbine is definitely up to something in terms of a new MMO.
 I can only hope they come out with an AC3 despite AC2’s failure.[3.
 Just an FYI, many of the systems that people loved in WoW, Blizzard actually stole from AC2 a game I did like and saw potential in but I feel was overly shallow and that is what led to its demise.]
 Even if this isn’t what they are doing, I still hope that whatever they are doing is original.
 I love the AC world though.